Ganesha2282882/blang/README.md

 # blang
 An object oriented programming language.
-Stands for "Brahma Language"
+Stands for "Brahma Language".
 # Installing
 ## For Linux/macOS
 ### Linux